bigattichouse/scratchpad/README.md

 A lightweight VM tool for development and testing.
 Create isolated environments, run commands, and experiment safely without affecting your host system.

+## Background

+Using AI commandline tools can require allowing some scary permissions (ex: "allow model to rm -rf?"), I wanted to isolate commands using a VM that could be ephemeral (erased each time), or persistent, as needed.
+So instead of the AI trying to "reason out" math, it can write a little program and run it to get the answer directly.
+This VASTLY increases good output.
+This was also an experiment to use claude to create what I needed, and I'm very happy with the result.

 ## Features

 - **Ephemeral by default**: Changes are discarded unless explicitly saved